-- i) To enhance the managerial skills and capacity building of SMEs to enable them gain better access to financial and capital markets. - ii) To establish an APEC database to disseminate sex disaggregated information on start-up companies and venture capital. - iii) To cooperate with APEC for including the Investment Expert Group in establishing the APEC database. - iv) To take action to promote the development of capital markets in the region; and - v) To engage in parallel APEC Finance Ministerial Process where policy discussion on SME finances issues occurs.
+i) To enhance the managerial skills and capacity building of SMEs to enable them gain better access to financial and capital markets.

+- ii) To establish an APEC database to disseminate sex disaggregated information on start-up companies and venture capital. - iii) To cooperate with APEC for including the Investment Expert Group in establishing the APEC database. - iv) To take action to promote the development of capital markets in the region; and - v) To engage in parallel APEC Finance Ministerial Process where policy discussion on SME finances issues occurs.

-V. Market Access
+IV.
+Market Access

 Market access is critical to the globalization efforts of SMEs and their ability to take full advantage of the post-Bogor environment.
+It is also recognized that appropriate policy on encouraging the growth of SMEs plays significant on strengthening and functioning of markets.